Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Care Tips / How to Use

-- Reapply Frequently - Every 2 hours, or immediately after sweating/swimming
+- Reapply Frequently - Every 2 hours outdoors, or immediately after sweating or swimming

-- Layer Properly - Apply after acne treatments but before makeup
+- Layer Properly - Apply after acne treatments have absorbed (wait 20-30 minutes), then sunscreen, then makeup

-- Patch Test First - Test new sunscreens on a small area before full use
+- Patch Test First - Test a new sunscreen on your jaw or inner arm for a week before going full-face

-- Store Properly - Keep in cool, dry place away from direct sunlight
+- Store Properly - Keep in a cool, dry place away from direct sunlight

 Common Mistakes When Buying Sunscreen